Aniket21mathur/Chapel-protobuf/README.rst

 To make use of the Chapel protobuf implementation you need to start by defining a ``.proto`` file.
 The definitions in a ``.proto`` file contain a message for each data structure you want to serialize, then specify a name and a type for each field in the message.
-We will take an example of ``addressbook`` for a person.
+Here is an example of an ``addressbook`` for a person.

-The ``.proto`` file starts with an optional package declaration, helps to prevent naming conflicts between different projects.
+The ``.proto`` file starts with an optional package declaration, which helps to prevent naming conflicts between different projects.

 .. code-block:: proto